How Supplemental Accident Insurance Can Help You

 - Premiums do not increase with age.

+Accidental health insurance may cover sports injuries, depending on your plan and insurance company.
 It’s important to ask questions concerning each plan’s specific details.
 If you participate in sports or recreational activities (such as football, basketball, or soccer), be sure to ask if they are covered by your policy.
 Certain sports like skiing or snowboarding, for example, may not be covered.
 Other high-risk activities (like skydiving or bungee jumping) may also be excluded.

 - Injury that results from sickness or disease